 - The automobile must qualify as a "lemon," with manufacturer or agents and dealers unable to repair the same defect after 3 attempts or more, the automobile is out of service for at least 30 business days, or there is a nonconformity that is likely to cause death or serious injury and was not repaired after 1 attempt.

 - If the manufacturer participates in third-party arbitration and notifies you, the buyer, you're obliged to try to solve the problem through the arbitration process to be eligible for a refund or a replacement vehicle under Oregon's Lemon Law.

 If these requirements are met, you are entitled to receive a new vehicle or a full refund of the purchase price, including taxes and fees for license and registration.
 A reasonable allowance for use of the vehicle may be factored in, and it is the car manufacturer's choice whether you receive a replacement vehicle or refund.

 If a settlement cannot be reached in arbitration, you may sue the manufacturer in court.
-Courts have the authority to award three times the amount of damages, up to $50,000, if they find that the manufacturer acted in bad faith.
 You might wish to hire an attorney to represent you.

 You can view the actual Oregon Lemon Law statute and wording online.Organ Donation Survey

 Are you currently registered as an Organ Donor?